 When it comes to actually getting tasks done, you need a good starting point.
 It goes without saying that you should make your procrastinating tools harder to access.
 Block social media apps if you tend to waste time there—or just log out of them, since the extra step of logging back in may discourage you from going down the Internet rabbit hole to begin with.

 But what if you're feeling blocked trying to start the actual work?

 A to-do list can calm you if you’re overwhelmed—there’s something about having written directions that makes work less intimidating.
 You can order the list in a few different ways:

 - Priority.
 Start with the most important items.

 - Difficulty.
 Some people find tackling their easiest responsibilities first gives them the energy boost they need.
 Others prefer to get the most dreaded jobs out of the way.

 - Time commitment.
 Estimate the time it’ll take to complete each task—that way you have an end in sight.

-And try abiding by this maxim: if an action takes less than five minutes, do it now.
-Your future self will thank you.
+Finally, try abiding by this maxim: If an action takes less than five minutes, do it now.
+Your future self will thank you for it.

 Do you have any tips for beating the temptation to procrastinate?
-Let us know on Twitter.
+Let us know on Facebook.